 The Company utilizes its credit facility primarily to manage ongoing and seasonal working capital needs.
 Given the seasonality of the Company's business, the amount of borrowings under the 2004 Credit Agreement may fluctuate materially depending on various factors, including the time of year and the Company's need to acquire merchandise inventory.
-In order to prepare for the 2005 holiday season, the Company expects borrowings and letters of credit to increase steadily through the end of the third quarter of fiscal year 2005, with peak borrowings during this period expected to reach approximately \$365.0 million during the second half of October.
-The Company anticipates that borrowings will continue to rise slightly during the beginning of the fourth fiscal quarter, with a decline expected near the middle of the fourth fiscal quarter.
+In order to prepare for the 2005 holiday season, the Company saw its borrowings and letters of credit peak at \$341.5 million during the first half of November 2005.
+The Company anticipates that borrowings will decline through December 2005.